 - 17.5 In general terms paragraphs 80 to 82 of the NPPF seek to build a strong, competitive economy.
 This includes creating conditions where businesses can invest, expand and adopt.
 In addition, planning decisions should recognise and address the specific locational requirements of different sectors.
 This includes making provision for clusters or networks of SMEs and storage and distribution operations at a variety of scales in suitable and sustainable locations. - 17.6 The Site Allocations DPD identifies the former Anderson Site and the land the subject of this application as a Local Employment Zone.
-Following modifications suggested by the Inspector as part of the Section 2 CBLP this site allocation is now carried forward to the emerging local plan (Policy S11) which is at an advanced stage.
-Furthermore, the application site has now also been allocated in the Marks Tey Neighbourhood Plan for employment purposes.
-Given the advanced stage of the Marks Tey Neighbourhood Plan this allocation can be given some weight and reinforces the policy position of the application site in the adopted and emerging local plan.

-- 17.7 While the proposal also includes office floor space in individual units, this would represent a small proportion of the overall proposed floorspace and the development would be industrially-led with the majority of floorspace in either B2, B8 or E(c&g) uses and as such the proposal would be wholly consistent with the above-mentioned policies and would provide investment in terms of delivering high-quality buildings both internally and externally and yield local employment opportunities.
-The proposed uses accord with emerging policy SG4 of the CBLP. - 17.8 In the light of the above, it is considered that in land use terms, the proposed development to be acceptable in principle for (Class E (c and g), general industrial (Class B2) and storage and distribution (Class B8) uses is compatible with national and local plan policy.
+Following modifications suggested by the Inspector as part of the Section 2 CBLP this site allocation is now carried forward to the emerging local plan (Policy SS11) which has completed examination and has been found sound by the Inspector.
+Furthermore, the application site has now also been allocated in the Adopted Marks Tey Neighbourhood Plan for employment purposes.
+This allocation can be given full weight and reinforces the policy position of the application site in the adopted and emerging local plan.
+The apparent conflict with part of this policy is explained at para.7.4 above.
+Further consideration is afforded to the highways merits/impacts of the scheme at para.17.49-17.50 below. - 17.7 While the proposal also includes office floor space in individual units, this would represent a small proportion of the overall proposed floorspace and the development would be industrially-led with the majority of floorspace in either B2, B8 or E class (c & g) uses and as such the proposal would be wholly consistent with the above-mentioned policies and would provide investment in terms of delivering high-quality buildings both internally and externally and yield local employment opportunities.
+The proposed uses accord with emerging policy SG4 of the Section 2 CBLP. - 17.8 In the light of the above, it is considered that in land use terms, the proposed development to be acceptable in principle for (Class E (c and g), general industrial (Class B2) and storage and distribution (Class B8) uses is compatible with national and local plan policy.
+The conflict with part of the MTNP Policy MT15 is explained at para.
+7.4 above.
 Furthermore, given the future local economic benefits and employment opportunities, the development will deliver, the application is supported subject to the assessment of design, amenity, ecology, landscape, suds and highway/transport impact.
 These matters are considered below.